nickredding/cordova-plugin-apple-watch-link/README.md

 This plugin enables the addition of a companion Apple WatchKit extension to a Cordova iOS app.
 It provides a Cordova plugin interface and a Watchkit framework that provides iOS/watchOS app communication.

 The following points should be noted.
 * An existing Cordova iOS app can be extended to include a companion WatchKit extension by opening the app project in Xcode and adding a "Watch App for iOS App" target.
+* The companion WatchKit app target must be coded in Swift, and use the WatchKit App Delegate lifecycle.
 * After the companion WatchKit app target has been added, **you cannot use any functions of the Cordova CLI on the project** since this will damage the project and make it unusable.
 All further additions or modifications to the project must be made via Xcode.
 Therefore, all required Cordova plugins must be installed before the WatchKit app target is added, and any changes to the HTML and Javascript code of the app (including plugins) must be applied directly to the *Staging* directory of the Xcode project.

-* The companion WatchKit app target must be coded in Swift, and use the WatchKit App Delegate lifecycle.
+* As an alternative to making all Cordova iOS additions or modifications to the project via Xcode, a base project representing only the the Cordova iOS app can be maintained, and updates to the Cordova iOS app can be applied to a separate project that contains the complete app (iOS and watchOS targets).

-* This plugin and companion Watchkit framework has been designed and tested for the latest versions of Cordova (10, Cordova iOS (6), iOS (14), watchOS (7), Xcode(12) and Swift (5).
+* This plugin and companion Watchkit framework has been designed and tested for the latest versions of Cordova (10.0.0), Cordova iOS (6.2.0), iOS (14), watchOS (7), Xcode(12) and Swift (5).
 Compatibility with earlier versions of any of these components is not assured and will not be addressed.
 * This plugin includes a fully functional [test app](#watchlink-test-app) that illustrates the use of the watchLink messaging framework.

 #### Design objectives

 At minimum, this plugin allows an Apple Watch to be easily used as as a user interface device for a Cordova iOS app.
 * All iOS application logic can be provided via Javascript in the Cordova iOS app.
 No Swift code is required on the iOS side since all required communication functionality is provided through the plugin interface.

-* User interface logic must be coded for the Watch using Swift, with the messaging framework providing incoming and outgoing message communication with the iOS app.
+* User interface logic must be coded for the Watch using Swift, with the watchLink messaging framework providing incoming and outgoing message communication with the iOS app.
 * Comprehensive logging is available which enables the iOS app and the watchOS app to be monitored from the Javascript console as well as the Xcode consoles for each.
 * The framework Javascript and Swift code guards against error conditions that would cause an app crash and abandons the requested operation after issuing console error messages.
 * There are no third-party software dependencies.
 The plugin and WatchOS framework are completely self-contained and rely only upon established Cordova iOS and WatchOS APIs.

 Of course, as much logic as desired can be included in the watchOS app.
 It is not limited to user interface functions and any of the WatchKit APIs can be accessed.
 Similarly, the iOS app may contain custom Swift modules to support the operation of the Cordova iOS app.